LiuYuancheng/PLC_and_RTU_Simulator/MQTT_RTU_Simulator/Readme.md

 - At **Level 0 (Physical Process Field I/O Devices)**, simulated IIoT devices, sensors, and metering units generate operational data representing measurements collected from physical processes.
 At **Level 1 (Controller LAN)**, virtual RTUs process the incoming data and operate as MQTT clients, publishing telemetry and status information to the MQTT Broker.
 - The **MQTT Broker Server**, located at **Level 2 (Control Center Processing LAN)**, acts as the central communication hub.
 It receives published messages from field devices, manages topic subscriptions, stores device data, and executes server-side processing logic when required.
 Control HMIs and operator consoles within the same network segment can also subscribe to or publish MQTT messages through the broker.
 - At **Level 3 (Operations Management Zone)**, supervisory applications such as monitoring workstations, engineering desktops, mobile devices, and touchscreen operator panels run MQTT client services to subscribe to device data, visualize process information, and issue control commands.

-This architecture closely resembles real-world IIoT and SCADA deployments while remaining lightweight, extensible, and suitable for simulation, training, and cybersecurity experimentation.